Ensembl/amr_genotypes/docs/AMR_SEARCH.md

-# AMR Search & Retrieval Guide for EMBL-EBI
+# AMR Search & Retrieval Guide at EMBL-EBI

 ## What is AMR data?